Cultural Dimensions of AI Perception: Charting Expectations, Risks, Benefits, Tradeoffs, and Value in Germany and China: Introduction

 While some view \ac{ai} as a powerful transformational technology that will enhance our lives \parencite{Brynjolfsson2014,Makridakis2017}, others are concerned about its ethical implications and the associated risks \parencite{Cath2018,Bostrom2003}.
 Consequently, \ac{ai} currently holds a unique yet ambiguous position in human existence, making it essential to thoroughly investigate how people perceive it, as well as the risks and benefits they associate with it.

-The emergence of ChatGPT at the end of 2022 triggered unprecedented public and media interest in \ac{ai}, sparking an explosion of research on how AI is perceived and understood \parencite{Hu2023chatgpt}.
-Despite this growing body of work, our understanding of AI perception and its implications for individual lives, societal integration, and governance frameworks remains fragmented and incomplete.
-A key limitation is that much of the existing research focuses narrowly on specific AI applications or usage scenarios and targets distinct populations, such as professionals in certain fields or participants from individual countries.
-However, AI perceptions are highly heterogeneous, shaped not only by within-country factors like education, personality traits, and socio-economic conditions \parencite{Moravec2024,Castelo2021,Bozkurt2023}, but also by cultural contexts.
-Cultural differences may play a pivotal role in shaping societal interpretations of \ac{ai}, influencing how individuals and communities perceive, adopt, and need to regulate AI technologies.
+The emergence of ChatGPT at the end of 2022 and just recently Deepseek triggered unprecedented public and media interest in \ac{ai}, sparking an explosion of research on how AI is perceived and understood \parencite{Hu2023chatgpt}.
+Despite the growing body of research, our understanding of how AI is perceived and its implications for individual lives, societal integration, and governance frameworks remains fragmented and incomplete.
+A critical gap lies in addressing the so-called \enquote{alignment problem}, which refers to the challenge of aligning AI with individual norms and values \parencite{Gabriel2020, Hristova2024}.
+A key limitation is that much of the existing research focuses either narrowly on specific AI applications, usage scenarios and distinct user populations or on very broad philosophical principles.
+However, AI perceptions are highly heterogeneous, shaped not only by usage domain and within-country factors like education, personality traits, and socio-economic conditions \parencite{Moravec2024,Castelo2021,Bozkurt2023}, but also by cultural contexts.
+As values differ across culture \parencites{Hofstede1984,Jan2022}, cultural differences may play a pivotal role in shaping societal interpretations of \ac{ai}, influencing how individuals and societies perceive, adopt, and desire to regulate AI technologies.
 These variations underscore the need for a comparative approach to better understand how diverse cultural backgrounds shape AI perceptions and inform strategies for equitable AI governance.

 To address this gap, the present study examines the similarities and differences in AI perception using two samples from Germany and China.
 Both countries are major global economies and at the forefront of AI development \parencite{IMF2024, TortoiseMedia2023}.
 However, both countries feature unique and diverse cultural values and foci: Germany's individualistic culture, with a focus on personal privacy and autonomy, may lead to a more critical view of AI \parencite{Hofstede1984}.
 In contrast, China's collectivist culture, with a greater emphasis on community and societal harmony \parencite{Hofstede1984}, may contribute to a more favorable view of AI, especially if it is seen as serving the greater good.
 Also, China's long-term strategic planning, as seen in initiatives like \enquote{Made in China 2025} may create higher public expectations that AI will be a cornerstone of future success \parencite{madeInChina2025}.
 Germans generally exhibit lower acceptance of various technologies compared to Chinese citizens.
 This trend is consistent across multiple technologies \parencite{Rieger2021}, including facial recognition \parencite{Kostka2021} and smart homes \parencite{MeyerWaarden2022}.
 Also, Germans are more concerned about privacy risks associated with technologies like smart homes, which negatively impacts their intention to use such technologies \parencite{MeyerWaarden2022}.
 There is stronger support for government control of technologies in China compared to Germany, reflecting the political contexts of the two countries \parencite{Rieger2021}.